|Date of Birth||

 |Place of Birth||

-If Google had its say, wheelchair racer Nathan Maguire might be playing a very different sport right now.
+But if Google had had its say, the wheelchair racer might have been playing a very different sport.

-Maguire was discharged from the hospital on Christmas Eve, and by 5 January, thanks to his dad’s internet searching, he was playing for wheelchair basketball club Manchester Mavericks, even playing for Great Britain U25s.
+Maguire was discharged from the hospital on Christmas Eve, and by 5 January, thanks to his dad’s internet searching, he was playing for wheelchair basketball club Manchester Mavericks, even representing Great Britain U25s.

 The Rio 2016 Paralympics saw Maguire finish fifth in the T53/54 4X400m relay.
 Two years later he had a banner European Championships, taking third in the T54 100m, 200m and 800m and gold with GB’s 4x100m universal relay team.